Solid-State Dewetting of Polycrystalline Thin Films: a Phase Field Approach

 Thin crystalline films are metastable due to their high surface-to-volume ratio.
 At high temperatures below melting, they typically break up and form three-dimensional agglomerates in a process known as solid-state dewetting (SSD) \cite{ThompsonARMR2012}.
-While detrimental to planar architectures, this phenomenon realizes a unique kinetic pathway for the self-assembly of complex nanostructures.
-Various strategies have been proposed to control the outcomes of SSD in single-crystalline thin films, such as patterning the film or the underlying substrate \cite{YeADVMAT2011,LeroySSR2016,NaffoutiSCIADV2017,BollaniNC2019}.
+While detrimental to planar architectures, this phenomenon offers a unique kinetic pathway for the self-assembly of complex nanostructures, as clearly demonstrated for single-crystalline thin films. \cite{YeADVMAT2011,LeroySSR2016,NaffoutiSCIADV2017,BollaniNC2019}.
 In these systems, the dynamics are predominantly governed by surface diffusion \cite{ThompsonARMR2012}.

-Several technologically relevant thin films are polycrystalline \cite{birkmire1997polycrystalline,kazmerski2012polycrystalline}: they consist of crystalline domains (grains) with varying crystallographic orientations, which are separated by interfaces known as grain boundaries (GBs).
+Several technologically relevant thin films are polycrystalline \cite{birkmire1997polycrystalline,kazmerski2012polycrystalline}: they consist of crystalline domains (grains) with varying crystallographic orientations, separated by interfaces (grain boundaries, GBs).
 Their morphological evolution is influenced not only by surface diffusion, as in single crystals, but also by additional effects associated with GBs \cite{MullinsJAP1957,Mullins1958,Srolovitz1986,Kaplan2013}.
 Arguably, the most relevant one is that surface grooves develop at GBs.
 Moreover, GBs migrate through a mechanism resembling attachment-detachment kinetics, with a velocity governed largely by capillarity (mean curvature flow) and potentially influenced by elasticity effects \cite{zhang2017,han2022}.